userdashboard/localization/readme.md

 # Introduction

-Dashboard bundles everything a web app needs, all the "boilerplate" like signing in and changing passwords, into a parallel server so you can write a much smaller packageJSON
+Dashboard bundles everything a web app needs, all the "boilerplate" like signing in and changing passwords, into a parallel server so you can write a much smaller web application.

-At this point if the route is to your application server the `x-language` header will inform you which language is being used.
-If the route is to a page on your Dashboard server the translations will be applied automatically.
+When you use the localization module you can either specify a language for your application, or allow users to select from a variety of supported languages.
+You enable the languages you wish to support, and if you need you can improve the translations too and submit them back to this module on GitHub.

+Requests to your Dashboard server will automatically return localized content for the user's preference or the application language.
+Requests to your application server will specify the content language in `x-language` header.
+When `ENABLE_LANGUAGE_PREFERENCE` is set an account menu option allows users to select from the languages you have enabled.

 # Module contents